43 Sports Trivia Questions [With Answers]

 Answer: Bruce Smith, with 200 career sacks.

 Reach for a name and you’ll grab Reggie White (198).
-Close, but no. Smith played 19 seasons across the Buffalo Bills and Washington, and his mark has held since 2003.
+Smith played 19 seasons across the Buffalo Bills and Washington, and his 200 has stood since he retired in 2003.

 11. In what year was the first Super Bowl played?
 (Hard)